nikolaia/node-social-feeder/README.md

-nodejs-social-feeder
+node-social-feeder
 ====================

-Merge your social feeds to one single feed.
+Get your social feeds as one single feed to display on your personal blog or company page.

 Currently includes twitter, github and instagram.